 Your first instinct in this situation might be to ice the area or run ice-cold water over it, but that can actually worsen the burn.
-"Immediately after a burn, you should cool down the skin with a cool compress for several minutes," explains Meghan Brown, RN, the nurse manager for the wound center at Dartmouth-Hitchcock Medical Center.
+"Immediately after a burn, you should cool down the skin with a cool compress for several minutes," explains Meghan Brown, RN.
 "Do not use ice, as it could potentially damage your skin further."

 Assess the Damage

 Once you've cooled down the burn, assess the damage.
-"Most curling iron burns are first-degree and treated at home without medical intervention," assures Donna Sieffert, RN, the nurse manager for plastic surgery at Dartmouth-Hitchcock Medical Center.
+"Most curling iron burns are first-degree and treated at home without medical intervention," assures Donna Sieffert, RN.
 However, if the burn results in blisters, discharge, or severe color change, immediately seek medical care.

 Disinfect and Protect the Burn

 Once you've assessed the damage, it's important to disinfect and protect the burn to prevent infection.
 "After you cool the burn with a compress, clean it with soap and water and coat it with an antibiotic ointment and cover if possible," advises Brown.
 Always wash your hands thoroughly before cleansing and applying ointment.
 Do not use hydrogen peroxide, as this can destroy the healthy tissue along the wound and further damage the skin.
 Avoid using cosmetics or any products with fragrances or active ingredients near the area as this could irritate the burn.